Who gets the dog? Separation and pets in Australia

 If you’d like to consider more formal arrangements, there is another option:

 Some couples may choose to pre-determine their financial position at separation in what is known as a Binding Financial Agreement (‘BFA’).
 This gives you a clear outline about exactly what’s going to happen to your assets.
-There is nothing stopping you from including your pets in these agreements!
+There is nothing stopping you from including your pets in these prenuptial, postnuptial or de facto financial agreements!

-You can outline how you might share the ‘asset’ in the event of a separation, if you choose to, along with ways you might meet particular costs such as grooming, training, vet bills and insurance etc.
+You can outline how you might share the ‘asset’ in the event of a separation, if you choose to, along with ways you might meet particular costs such as grooming, training, vet bills, insurance, etc.

 What happens if we can’t seem to agree on anything?